mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-20 -- Rep. Joaquin Castro (D) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-20)
 ### Committees
-Joaquin Castro is the #15 Republican on the House Subcommittee on Higher Education and Workforce Development
+Joaquin Castro is the #15 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```